dreamsoftomorow/CTF-write-ups/AirOverflow/Birdy101/readme.md

 Sadly, we got a canary.
-That means that this challenge wont be super easy... luckily the executable is not position independant.
-That means we can leak the `got` or maybe run other types of attacks!
+That means that this challenge wont be super easy...
+Luckily the executable is not position independant so we can leak the `got` or maybe run other types of attacks!

 ## Leaking the canary
 ---